 Cost of playing

-To enjoy any sim fully you’re going to need a good enough computer and a steering wheel setup.
+To enjoy any sim entirely, you’re going to need a good enough computer and a steering wheel setup.
 While you might get away with a weaker PC, we strongly suggest investing in a wheel like the G29 from Logitech to make sure you make the most out of these sims.
 You can also go ahead and invest in a VR headset to get even more immersion.

-In terms of price, Assetto Corsa and Dirt Rally are both one-time purchases coming in at around $7 and $12 respectively.
-You can buy additional content in the form of DLCs later on if you please and even those aren’t very expensive.
+In terms of price, Assetto Corsa and Dirt Rally are both one-time purchases coming in at around $7 and $12, respectively.
+You can buy additional content in the form of DLCs later on if you please, and even those aren’t very expensive.

-So if you’re just starting out with Sim racing and want to race on tracks, we’d suggest going with Assetto Corsa and getting to grips with racing first.
+So if you’re starting with Sim racing and want to race on tracks, we’d suggest going with Assetto Corsa and getting to grips with racing first.
 Then if you’re looking for more, you can always upgrade to iRacing.
 You won’t regret it.

 However, if you want your bit of the offroad fix, Dirt Rally is pretty much the game to play.
-You can also try the offroad content provided by iRacing, but Dirt rally is much better at the immersion and physics.
+You can also try the offroad content provided by iRacing, but Dirt rally is much better at immersion and physics.